theatlasroom/tidbits/libraries-frameworks/vue-js.md

 - Allows for testing components in isolation by providing tools for _mounting_, _mocking_ and _asserting_ outputs
 - Mounted components are returend inside a wrapper
+- `nextTick()` - Vue batches DOM updates and applies them async, call `Vue.nextTick` to wait until vue has finished performing the DOM update after we trigger a state change
+  - vue test utils appplies updates schronously, so no need to nextTick wait for updates after triggering events
+  - Callbacks and promises still require waiting for nextTick
+  - nextTick uses promises, so errors thrown inside it might get swallowed

 #### Mounting